dassarthak18/SobolBox/paper/paper.md

 # Future Work

 Future work will focus on improving scalability to detect safety violations in neural networks with large input dimensions.
-The author also wishes to improve the SAT parsing capabilities to handle disjunctions in the safety specification files, something presently missing in the implementation.
+The author also wishes to improve the SAT parsing capabilities to handle disjunctions in the safety specification files, something missing in the current implementation.

 # Acknowledgements